orioncactus/pretendard/packages/pretendard-std/docs/en/README.md

 ### Dynamic subset

 Use the code below to use Pretendard faster by loads the font-slices required from the page in a Latin environment.
-Provided font-family name is `'Pretendard Std'`.
+Provided font-family name is `"Pretendard Std"`.

 #### HTML